What is Migraine?

 An important distinction to make when it comes to Migraine, especially from a diagnosis and treatment

-standpoint is Episodic vs Chronic.
-Episodic migraine is one that occurs LESS than 14 times per month,
+standpoint, is Episodic vs Chronic.
+Episodic migraine occurs LESS than 14 times per month,

-usually over a period of about 3 months.
+usually over about 3 months.
 As you can now surmise, Chronic migraine is MORE than 15

 migraines days per month.
 There’s an important point to make here in that migraine is commonly a